 On the flip side, perhaps to help make up for the lack of earbuds and the wall brick, Apple will reportedly include a higher-end Lightning cable in the box with the iPhone 12.
 A rumor suggests that the iPhone 12 will come with a new braided Lightning to USB-C cable in the box.
 This cable would be more durable than the classic Lightning cable, and it would mean that even the non-Pro iPhone 12 models would include a USB-C cable.

 Ming-Chi Kuo’s prediction graphic for the 2020 iPhones

 All current evidence points to this year’s iPhone being called the iPhone 12.
 This makes sense given the expected redesign, which makes it unlikely that Apple will make 2020 an “S” year for iPhone upgrades.
-How exactly Apple plans to brand each of the four iPhone 12 models, however, is unknown.

 What do you think of the rumors we’ve seen so far about this year’s iPhone lineup?
 What do you think we can expect in terms of naming and pricing?
 Let us know down in the comments!

 FTC: We use income earning auto affiliate links.
 More.